Affinio/slate/source/index.md

 api_key | YOUR_API_KEY | Your API key
 source | Twitter | Available sources: Twitter, Instagram, Pinterest report_type | network_graph | Available report types: network_graph, tweet_content and url_share
-followers_of | NULL | Required when network_graph is selected as report_type
-bio_location | NULL | Optional for network_graph type, not required for other report types bio_keywords | NULL | Optional for network_graph type, not required for other report types track_terms | NULL | Required when tweet_content is selected as report_type
+followers_of | NULL | Required when network_graph is selected as report_type.
+Separated by comma or space for multiple handles. bio_location | NULL | Optional for network_graph type, not required for other report types bio_keywords | NULL | Optional for network_graph type, not required for other report types track_terms | NULL | Required when tweet_content is selected as report_type
 urls | NULL | Required when url_share is selected as report_type
 gnip_query | NULL | Optional parameter only available for Twitter number_of_clusters | 8 | Optional
-minInfluencerFollowers | NULL | Optional
+min_influencer_followers | NULL | Optional
-maxInfluencerFollowers | NULL | Optional
+max_influencer_followers | NULL | Optional
+followers_intersection | false | Optional.
+Set to true for multiple handles follower intersection.

 <aside class="notice">
 Possible report_type include "network_graph", "tweet_content" and "url_share".